Can I change my personality?

-One way of describing personality is a “characteristic set of behaviours, thoughts, and emotional patterns that evolve from biological and environmental factors.”
+Personality is a “characteristic set of behaviours, thoughts, and emotional patterns that evolve from biological and environmental factors.”

 Can we judge personality separate from context?

-I am also a pragmatist, which means I am not especially interested in concepts that you can’t influence.
+I am also a pragmatist, which means I am not especially interested in concepts you can’t influence.
 In my work and as a psychotherapist, I focus on helping people to change.
-If it’s true that our personality traits are primarily fixed, then what does that say about what we can improve and what we cannot?
+If it’s true that our personality traits are primarily fixed, what does that say about what we can improve and what we cannot?

 I believe that people are capable of a great many changes.
 Some habits are easy to break, and others have us banging our heads against the wall.
 With the right ingredients, we can transform our lives.
 I know this because I have seen it time and time again.